Stihl Chainsaws: The Proper Way to Fuel Your Tools

 Before fueling your chainsaw, make sure you clean the fuel cap and the area around it to keep any debris or dirt from getting into the fuel.
 Position the machine so that the fuel cap faces upward.
 Remove the cap slowly so any pressure that has built up can be gradually released.
 This precaution can minimize the risk of getting fuel on your skin or inhaling dangerous fumes.

 Only mix enough fuel to last you one to three days at a time; this limit keeps the fuel fresh and minimizes the risk of any buildup.
-Never store fuel longer than a few weeks.
-If your fuel has been sitting for any length of time, shake the container vigorously to mix it up again.
+Never store fuel longer than three months.
+If your fuel has been sitting for any length of time, shake the container to mix it up again.
 Storing the mixture should be done with care, away from anything flammable and away from your home.

 If you find mixing to be too time-consuming or annoying, Stihl does offer customers other options to run their chainsaws.
 They sell Stihl MotoMix pre-mixed fuel, a high-performance mixture that is ready to use straight away, eliminating the need for measuring, shaking and storing.